 The public CORDIS website and repository are hosted in the European Union by an external contractor of the Publications Office under a contract signed with the consortium of Intrasoft International and Everis Spain, of 2b rue Nicolas Bové, L-1253 Luxembourg.

 Without prior written agreement of the person concerned, personal details will not be disclosed to third parties, without prejudice to a possible transmission to the bodies in charge of a monitoring or inspection task in accordance with EU legislation.

 However, data may be transmitted to bodies responsible for monitoring, inspection or regulatory tasks under EU law, e.g. the European Anti-Fraud Office (OLAF) or the teams performing administrative investigations.

-If you wish to access or correct your personal information, you may either do this yourself online, or contact the CORDIS Help Desk
+If you wish to access, correct or remove your personal information, you may either do this yourself online, or contact the CORDIS Help Desk .

-Personal data in project records and research results
+Personal data related to project records and research results

 These individuals' personal data shall be used only to contact them for matters related to their function.
 Therefore, processing this information in a way incompatible with this purpose (such as further transmission, further publication, direct marketing and requests for information, which differ from the matters indicated) is illegal and liable to consequences according to applicable legislation.

 If CORDIS publishes your personal data in this context, more information on the processing of your data can be found in the Privacy Statement of the Participant Portal .

 Web analytics and log files